Ramban Synagogue: Scholarly view

 Norman Roth, a scholar specialised in medieval Jewish history, dates the establishment of the synagogue as an institution to the 13th century or "somewhat later", with Avraham David dating its establishment firmly at the beginning of the 15th century, but possibly referring to the building as such in its final location.
 Both agree that the tradition is at least problematic.
 The authenticity of Nachmanides' letter to his son, along with several other letters attributed to him, is contested.
 Many details in it are doubtful, starting with the questions on Nachmanides ever reaching Jerusalem, and continuing with doubts on the small number of Jews (just two) after Saladin's 1188 call to them to resettle Palestine, and on why a scholar of Nachmanides' rank would need to bring Torah scrolls from Nablus, the capital of the Samaritans, which Jews considered to be heretics.
 Obadiah Bertinoro, the next source on the synagogue, writes in 1488 about it without ever mentioning the name Ramban/Nachmanides in his description In the first half of the 16th century there are already signs of the fictitious connection with the Ramban being circulated.

 15th-16th century synagogue

 According to Jewish educator Larry Domnitch, after a period of steady growth of the Jewish community, which was centered on the synagogue and yeshiva established by Nachmanides, around the year 1400 the synagogue was relocated further north, away from its initial location on Mount Zion.

-A. David and others write that the synagogue established soon after 1400 was destroyed in 1474, then rebuilt in 1475.
+A. David and others write that the synagogue established soon after 1400 was destroyed in 1474 by Muslim fanatics, then rebuilt in 1475.
 Ovadiah of Bertinoro, who arrives in Jerusalem in 1488, leaves a description of the synagogue, followed by one by Moses Bassola who visits in the early 1520s.

 Traces of an erroneous attribution of the synagogue to Nachmanides can be already found in 1537.

 In 1523, the synagogue was described as "the only Jewish place of worship in Jerusalem".
 In 1586 it was still used commonly by both the Sephardic and Ashkenazi communities.